Great Smoky Mountains National Park

 A new Great Smoky Mountains National Park quarter was released by U.S. Mint January 29, 2014, as part of the national park series of coins.
 Too bad it promotes only Tennessee, even though a majority of the park is in NORTH CAROLINA.
 Time to move HQ of the Smokies out of Gatlinburg to Asheville, NC.

 Park Headquarters: 107 Park Headquarters Rd., Gatlinburg, TN 37738, visitor information line 865-436-1200; www.nps.gov/grsm; park open 24 hours daily, weather permitting; free.

 Directions: From Asheville, take I-40 West to Exit 27 to U.S. Hwy.
 74 West towards Waynesville.
 Turn onto U.S. Hwy.
 19 and go through Maggie Valley to Cherokee.
 Turn onto U.S. Hwy.
 441 North at Cherokee and follow the road into the park.
 Alternatively, enter the Blue Ridge Parkway at any Asheville area entrance point – see below – and follow it south to the parkway terminus at U.S. Hwy.
 441 at Cherokee.
 The parkway route takes about 2 ½ hours, while the I-40/Hwy.19 route takes about an hour, but the parkway route is far more scenic.

-The Great Smoky Mountains National Park is America’s most-visited national park, with more than 10 million visitors a year, about twice as many visitors as the second most-visited park, the Grand Canyon.
+The Great Smoky Mountains National Park is America’s most-visited national park, with 14.1 million visitors in 2021, about twice as many visitors as the second most-visited park, the Grand Canyon.

 The Great Smokies is one of the largest remaining wild areas of Eastern America, roaming over some 521,000 acres or more than 800 square miles in Western North Carolina and East Tennessee.
 Slightly more of the park is on the North Carolina side than on the Tennessee side.